AkshayGNambiar/Aetha-Analytica-production-grade-BlogApp/README.md

 ##Controllers: Contains controller functions to handle requests.<br> ##Models: Contains Mongoose models for user and post entities. ##Routes: Defines routes for handling HTTP requests.<br> ##Middleware: Contains middleware functions for authentication and request validation.<br>## app.js: Main application file where Express is configured and routes are connected. <br>##.env: Stores environment variables. <br>##server.js: Entry point of the application

-To create a README.md file for your project documentation, you can include information about the project structure, how to set it up, and how to use the provided functionality.
-Here's an example of what you can include:

 Blog App API This is a RESTful API for managing a blog application.
 Users can register, log in, create, update, and delete blog posts.<br>